How To (Actually) Keep Your New Years Resolutions: A Psychologist’s Perspective

 - Be more assertive with people (learn to say NO)

-At first glance, these resolution goals look fairly short, easy and straightforward.
+At first glance, these New Year’s resolution goals look fairly short, easy and straightforward.
 However, if you consider the strong willpower and energy that achieving each of these goals actually entails, it is much more involved than they initially seem.
-The more involved the resolution goals are, the harder the change is.
-It is important to note that you should focus on just a few strong resolutions at a time to properly attempt achieving them in the next few months.
+The more involved the resolution goals are, the harder the change is, and the more often they fall short.
+It is important to note that you should focus on just a few strong New Year’s resolutions at a time to properly attempt to achieve them in the next few months.
+These changes don’t happen overnight.

-All the above requires hours of planning to become achievable, and this can already pose a practical barrier for progress.
-It is therefore crucial that time is spent thinking through the practicalities of resolution goals for planning, to increase the likelihood of success.
+All the above requires hours of planning to become achievable, and this can already pose a practical barrier to success.
+It is, therefore, crucial that time is spent thinking through the practicalities of resolution goals for planning to increase the likelihood of success.
 Do not just set a broad goal to be healthier, really be more specific such as committing every Saturday morning to meal plan for the week.

 If you are able to overcome the practical barriers, then you may also face psychological barriers when trying to change your habits in order to achieve your resolution.